 Program on Science, Technology and Society at Harvard|

-Myanna Lahsen is Associate Researcher in the Earth System Science Center in the Brazilian National Institute of Space Research (INPE) and also affiliated with the the Center for Science and Technology Policy Research at University of Colorado.
-Her research examines environmental politics and the science-policy interface in the United States and Brazil, with a focus on climate change, sustainability and the Brazilian Amazon.
+Myanna Lahsen is Senior Researcher in the Earth System Science Center in the Brazilian National Institute of Space Research (INPE) and also affiliated with the the Center for Science and Technology Policy Research at University of Colorado.
+She worked with the Harvard STS Program in 2001-2002.
+Her research examines environmental politics and the science-policy interface in the United States and Brazil, with a focus on climate change, sustainability, and the Brazilian Amazon.

 “Technocracy, Democracy and U.S. Climate Science Politics: The Need for Demarcations.”
 Article accepted for publication by Science, Technology, and Human Values, forthcoming.